 "Reserve buoyancy represented by the volume of the hull above the waterline up to the bulkhead deck at the maximum operational displacement shall not be less than the following:

 - a) Class A: 250 per cent

 - b) Class B: 200 per cent

 - c) Class C: 150 per cent"

 3.4 STRUCTURES-HSC CODE CHAPTER 3

 3.4.1 HSC Code Clause 3.6

 Insert new Clause and note after Clause 3.6 as follows:

-3.7 Category F1 Fast Craft shall be designed and constructed in accordance with the relevant rules of a classification society.
-Such craft shall be maintained in class with a classification society.
+3.7 Category F1 Fast Craft must be designed and constructed in accordance with the relevant rules of a recognised organisation.
+These craft must be maintained in class with a recognised organisation.

-NOTE: The above clause does not preclude an Authority from accepting a craft not in class as an equivalent solution provided the Authority is confident that it can achieve and maintain the safety system envisaged in the Classification Society's rules.
+NOTE This clause does not preclude the National Regulator from accepting a craft not in class as an equivalent solution if the National Regulator is satisfied that it can achieve and maintain the safety system envisaged in the recognised organisation's rules.

 3.5 ACCOMMODATION AND ESCAPE MEASURES-HSC CODE CHAPTER 4

 3.5.1 HSC Code Clause 4.9

 Insert new Clause and note as follows: